Defending Country Campaign

 Adding to these uncertainties is the unwillingness of Memorial management at present to allow for more than a token increase in space in the redeveloped Memorial to deal with the Frontier Wars – 410 square metres in May 2023, compared with 385 square metres in the pre-redevelopment Memorial.
 Moreover, that space is—as in the ‘old’ Memorial—to include not only the Frontier Wars but also the Australian contingents sent between 1860 and 1902 to the New Zealand Wars, the Sudan, the Boxer Rebellion in China, and the Boer War in South Africa.

-The Memorial management’s plans are (as of February 2024) breathtaking in their lack of understanding of and empathy with the history.
+The Memorial management’s plans are breathtaking in their lack of understanding of and empathy with history.
 Obviously, there is more to war—any war—than the numbers killed, but those four small wars of Empire between them killed around 600 Australians, most of them in South Africa.
 (According to the Australian War Memorial’s website, the Boer War of 1899-1902 killed about 600 Australians.
 Elsewhere around that time, during the Chinese Boxer Rebellion of 1900-01 six members of the Australian contingent died, all of injury or illness.
 The New South Wales contingent to the Sudan in 1885 lost just nine men, none of them in action and some of them after they returned to Sydney.
 Of the Australian contingents which went against New Zealand Māori resistance in the 1860s, not one member died.)
 The Frontier Wars, on the other hand, led to the deaths of somewhere between 20 000 (the figure the Memorial admits to) and 100 000 First Australians, and perhaps 2500 settler-invaders, police, and military.

 Exact numbers are impossible to ascertain but, looking at Queensland alone, there has been extensive research on the role of the paramilitary Native Police and their white officers, working from a network of camps—with individual camps in place for a few months to up to 44 years—across Queensland from 1849 to 1904.
 Episode 3 of The Australian Wars includes a discussion between director, Rachel Perkins, and historical archaeologist, Dr Heather Burke: